Akashj-aj/Akashj-aj/Readme.md

 <div align="center">

-Written by someone who debugs first and reads the docs after.
+Written by someone who reads the docs only after blaming the framework first.

 </div>